Overview of Kawai ES100

-Graded hammer action: The Harmonic Imaging Sound Technology used in Kawai ES100 for sampling 88 keys to maintain the tone of each note in various types of voices like organs, pianos, strings and bass etc. The technology of Advanced Hammer action used in this piano provides response of realistic touch like any other acoustic instrument.
-AHA IV-F has provided weighted key to this piano to provide authentic feel by using light weight and heavy weight keys on the opposite ends of the keyboard.
+Graded hammer action: The Harmonic Imaging Sound Technology used in Kawai ES100 for sampling 88 keys to maintain the tone of each note in various types of voices like organs, pianos, strings and bass etc. The technology of Advanced Hammer action used in this piano provides the response of realistic touch like any other acoustic instrument.
+AHA IV-F has provided the weighted key to this piano to provide an authentic feel by using light weight and heavy weight keys on the opposite ends of the keyboard.
 It helps the learning pianists to adapt to the form required for playing an acoustic instrument.
-So the feature of Advanced Hammer action of 88 notes provides a similar touch response as provided by pressing the keys of acoustic piano.
+So the feature of Advanced Hammer action of 88 notes provides a similar touch response as provided by pressing the keys of an acoustic piano.

 192-note Polyphony: The 192 polyphony notes of this piano ensure not to mute even the most complex passages or cut the other tones while playing.
 It is one of the advanced features of this piano that can improve the experience of the experienced pianist with obstructing the learning of beginner pianists.
 The number of polyphony notes offered by this piano is significantly higher than the number of notes provided by other pianos in this category.

 Easy to Use: This piano is easy to use due to all of its features.
-Its additional features will make it easier for the users of advanced level without any hindrance to the beginner players.
-It makes it easier for the beginners to practice and compose with the help of its 15,000 notes or three tracks. in order to make the learning of the students easier Kawai ES100 is provided with in-built piano lessons that include the songs published by Alfred Publishing in a year.
+Its additional features will make it easier for the users of the advanced level without any hindrance to the beginner players.
+It makes it easier for the beginners to practice and compose with the help of its 15,000 notes or three tracks. in order to make the learning of the students easier, Kawai ES100 is provided with inbuilt piano lessons that include the songs published by Alfred Publishing in a year.

-Connectivity: The feature of MIDI In and Out jacks in this piano enables the users to connect it to other digital instruments, computer and jack of headphones to play it quietly and privately.
+Connectivity: The feature of MIDI In and Out jacks in this piano enables the users to connect it to other digital instruments, computer, and jack of headphones to play it quietly and privately.

 Modes: It can play two voices at a time with the help of its Dual Mode.
 Two voices can be played on two halves of the keyboard with its Split mode.
-In this way your piano can be shared for one-to-one instructions or group lessons.
+In this way, your piano can be shared for one-to-one instructions or group lessons.

-Metronome: A built-in metronome in the Kawai ES100 offers wide variety of adjustable time signatures and tempos to make your practice better.
+Metronome: A built-in metronome in the Kawai ES100 offers the wide variety of adjustable time signatures and tempos to make your practice better.